2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 See [Grafana docs – Service Accounts](https://grafana.com/docs/grafana/latest/administration/service-accounts/) for more details.

 1. Navigate to the [2i2c Grafana](https://grafana.pilot.2i2c.cloud) website at `https://grafana.pilot.2i2c.cloud`.
-1. Open the {octicon}`three-bars` Menu and click on *{octicon}`gear` Administration > Users and access > Service accounts*.
+1. Open the *{octicon}`three-bars` Menu* and click on *{octicon}`gear` Administration > Users and access > Service accounts*.
-1. Click on the *Add service account* button on the top-right.
+1. Click on the {guilabel}`Add service account` button on the top-right.
 1. Choose a descriptive *Display name*, e.g. `username-local-prometheus-access` and leave the role as *Viewer*.
-Click the *Create* button to confirm.
+Click the {guilabel}`Create` button to confirm.
 1. You will see a new page with the details of the service account you have created.
-In the section *Tokens*, click the *Add service account token* button to generate a token to authenticate with the Grafana API.
+In the section *Tokens*, click the {guilabel}`Add service account token` button to generate a token to authenticate with the Grafana API.
 1. Choose a descriptive name for the token and then set a token expiry date.
-We recommend 1 month from now.
+We recommend 1 month from now.[^token]
-1. Click the *Generate token button* to confirm.
+1. Click the {guilabel}`Generate token button` to confirm.
 1. **Important:** Copy the token and keep a copy somewhere safe.
 You will not be able to see it again.
 Losing a token requires creating a new one.

+[^token]: After the token expires, you will need to regenerate a new token and update its value in the local `.env` file, GitHub action secret and/or Read the Docs environment variable.

 ### Access the Grafana Token locally in a .env file